 Here is a typical day I would experience as the owner and founder of Interim Business Solutions which offers virtual assistance and social media support services.
-My business is operated from my home office in the outer eastern suburbs of Melbourne but services business owners from all over.
+My business is operated from my home office in the outer east of Melbourne.
+However, I service business owners from all over the world.

 The alarm starts at an ungodly hour but not for me!
 However, it has been the order of the day for many years now and being the morning person I am.
 I jump out of bed, eager to start the new day.
 The day starts with a strong cup of tea; checking of emails, Twitter and Facebook; RSS business and travel feeds are read and comments left on my blogs are responded to and any banking attended to.